 If you have acted as the child’s parent on a psychological level you have significant standing.
 The child views you as their parental figure.
 This gives legal standing for a Raleigh grandparents’ rights attorney to argue on your behalf in court.
 The following factors will be considered:

-To learn more or discuss your situation, call and schedule a consultation today.
+To learn more or discuss your situation, call and schedule a case review today.